 Definition: Person of Interest (POI) – a person’s record in HCM that represents a non-payroll relationship, role, or affiliation with the university.
 Typically used for pre-employment, service and consulting, and post-payroll working relationships with online computing service requirements.
 POI records can be effective-dated and may exist concurrently with payroll records.
 Refer to online Employee Services step-by-step guides.

-Similar to Type A, but also likely to need a campus email and VPN access.
-Creates a Colorado.edu email address and additional account (Active Directory) that supports lab access and online file storage services.
+Similar to Type B, but also likely to need a campus email.
+Creates a Colorado.edu email address on Exchange (Outlook) and additional account (Active Directory) that supports lab access and online file storage services.
 Provides a Microsoft A1 license*, which does not come with desktop apps access.

 Similar services to Staff and Faculty roles.
 Assumes Exchange email accounts and VPN access are required.